Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 Any Personnel not yet listed

+*e) The Powerplant:*

+Personnel ranking Classification - O

+↓

+Personnel as "Engineering Department"

+↓

+Personnel as "Security Corps"

+↓

+Any Personnel not yet listed

 2) During an official, valid Innovation Department Test not in violation of any clause within Article 3, Section 3:

 Personnel as “Security Corps” as Task Force Detachment “The Crazies”